Jaclyn Rodrigues, Community Engagement Manager (she/her)

 She is passionate and especially moved by artistic and cultural endeavors that work to address social justice and is grateful to be part of an initiative that brings artists into communities that have historically had limited access to quality arts events.
 Working with community organizations and artists of all disciplines across the city leaves her inspired every day.
 When she isn’t holed up in her house reading you’ll probably find her outside trying to bring her plants back to life and getting distracted by another good book.

-Alandra is joining Arts in the Parks for her third summer, this year as Event & Communications Coordinator.
+Alandra is joining the Arts in the Parks initiative for her fourth summer.
 She has a long history in the arts and most recently completed a post-graduate program in Arts Management at Centennial College.
 Alandra is passionate about connecting Toronto’s communities with accessible, art programming that can inspire creativity and ignite conversations.
 Alandra’s favourite park is Amos Waites Park, located at Etobicoke’s waterfront.
-In her spare time, you can find her drawing, watering her plants, and listening to music!
+In her spare time, you can find her drawing, watering her plants, and listening to music.